Home » Nonverbal Autism and Communication Skills » Autism and Language Development: Will My Child Ever Speak?

 How should parents use information from all these studies to foster better language development for their child with ASD?
 Well, here are some suggestions:

 • Let your child lead the process.
-If you dictate and lead with your own goals you may end up with nothing more than a tantrum as your child tries to avoid something that scares him/her.
-Respond to your child’s interests (or special interests) to create communication opportunities.
-If your child loves lining up toy figures, use the figures to help your child acquire new words
+If you lead with your own goals, it may cause a tantrum as your child tries to avoid something that scares them.
+Respond to your child’s interests to create communication opportunities.
+If your child loves lining up toy figures, use them to help your child acquire new words.

-• If your child is nonverbal don’t inundate him/her with words and long sentences.
-By following your child’s lead, according to responsive parenting principles, use minimal words but encourage communication with gestures, body language and visual aids
+• If your child is nonverbal, don’t overwhelm them with long sentences.
+By following your child’s lead, use minimal words but encourage communication with gestures, body language, and visual aids.

-• Allow and provide the space (and required silence!) for your child to communicate his/her needs.
-If you make a habit of anticipating needs, you may deprive your child of one of the easiest ways to develop language—communicating needs and wants
+• Provide space for your child to communicate their needs.
+If you make a habit of anticipating needs, you may deprive your child of one of the easiest ways to develop language – communicating needs and wants.

-• Get down to your child’s level and interact in a way that motivates and makes sense to him/her.
+• Get down to your child’s level and interact in a way that makes sense to them.
 If your child has a special interest in cars, this may be the perfect opportunity to point to the car and introduce the word.
-Your child is interested, motivated, and you are responding in a way that makes sense to him/her.
-Praise your child when he/she imitates the word or, in the case of a nonverbal child, encourage him/her to point to the car when you use the word
+Your child is interested and motivated, and you are responding in a way that makes sense to them.

 De Giacomo, A., & Fombonne, E. (1998).
 Parental recognition of developmental abnormalities in autism.
 European child & adolescent psychiatry,7(3), 131–136. https://doi.org/10.1007/s007870050058